had0j/red-bull-tetris-doc-eng/readme.md

 Swipe to move, tap to rotate, swipe down to soft drop (two cells distance).
 When releasing, if there was a noticeable up-swipe/down-swipe movement a moment before the release then hold/hard drop.

+There is one hold slot and one next piece.
 Gravity is one cell per second.
 Any input can reset lock delay, and there is an infinite up-kick bug.

+## Objective

+Score as much points within a three-minute game.

 ## Scoring